 (d) Panellists further offered views on how the key strengths of ECE can be maximised and disseminated.
 One example quoted was the recommendation to UNFCCC on how carbon capture and storage could contribute to reducing net GHG emissions (ECE/ENERGY/2014/5) and how this good work could be recognized globally, for example through the upcoming Clean Energy Ministerial;

 (e) Additional thoughts included deepened engagement and communication with member States and the European Commission, creating a more extensive network and involvement in and with the capitals to ensure better dissemination of outputs and results, securing funds to enable travel of experts from member States.
 It was noted that capitals could host annual Committee meetings thereby increasing outreach and capacity building for relevant work areas.
-The timing and frequency of Committee meetings were also mentioned, however, it was stated that it was not a question of more meetings and reports that would drive the issues forward, but an increased involvement of national and international experts in a strategic fashion.
-In this context, a member State stressed the importance to enhance the potential of the subsidiary bodies in an integrated manner to underpin valuable work on, for example, the assessment of trends and optimum scenarios for sustainable energy in the ECE region;
+The timing and frequency of Committee meetings were also mentioned, however, it was stated that it was not a question of more meetings and reports that would drive the issues forward, but an increased involvement of national and international experts;

-(f) The delegation of the Russian Federation reconfirmed its support to the overall work of the Committee on Sustainable Energy, underscoring the need to better synergize and integrate the activities of subsidiary bodies by a common goal of practically contributing to sustainable development of the energy sector in the region.
+(f) The delegation of the Russian Federation reconfirmed its support to the overall work of the Committee on Sustainable Energy, underscoring the need to better synergize and integrate the activities of the subsidiary bodies of the Committee on Sustainable Energy more deeply by a common goal of practically contributing to sustainable development of the energy sector in the region.

 62. Based on the discussion, the Committee: